Glossary term

 The Bottom Line

 Budgeting is the process of planning how income will be used for spending, saving, debt payments, and other financial goals.
-It matters because it turns money management into a deliberate system rather than a series of disconnected decisions.
+It turns money management into a deliberate system rather than a series of disconnected decisions.
 The clearest way to think about budgeting is as a repeatable cash-flow plan that supports financial priorities over time.